You may have found this article, after asking Mr Google a question…just like Edith:

 e.g you need to be at least 5 years clear of some forms of cancer before a life insurer will approve your application.

-This means the life insurance company will postpone you for another 12 months if you have been cancer free for 4 years.
+This means the life insurance company will postpone you for another 12 months if you have been cancer-free for 4 years.

 The life insurance company will postpone until your test results are available.

-There is a risk involved with all surgery even if it’s not life threatening.
+There is a risk involved with all surgery even if it’s not life-threatening.

-Life insurers are naturally risk averse so they may postpone making a decision until after the surgery.
+Life insurers are naturally risk-averse so they may postpone making a decision until after the surgery.

 The life insurance company will postpone making a decision if your results falls well outside their healthy range to give you time to get in under control.
-Think high BMI casing weight issues or high HbA1C readings for diabetics.
+Think high BMI causing weight issues or high HbA1C readings for diabetics.